 Los Haitises National Park.
 Take a boat tour through the mangrove forests, unveiling covered limestone karsts, which are home for many species of birds.
-Visit the park and participate in service there to help restore mangrove populations during Island Living and Eco-Service.
+Visit the park and participate in service there to help restore mangrove populations during Spring to the Dominican Republic.

 Merengue.
 This type of music and dance originated in the Dominican Republic, and you’ll hear it from every street corner.
 Get ready to dance!

 Open-air truck rides.
 Enjoy the scenic views as you ride up the windy roads to mountain villages.
-This is our main mode of transportation from our base house in Jarabacoa, where you’ll stay during Mountain Air and Village Service and Summer Camp Leadership in the Dominican Republic.
+This is our main mode of transportation from our base house in Jarabacoa, where you’ll stay during Mountain Air and Village Service.

 Plantains (Platanos).
 Plantains are like starchy bananas and they can be eaten savory or sweet.
 Sometimes you’ll have mashed plantains with breakfast, or soft, sweet plantains for dessert.